 Beloved, do not imitate evil but imitate good.
 Whoever does good is from God; whoever does evil has not seen God.
 Demetrius has received a good testimony from everyone, and from the truth itself.
 We also add our testimony, and you know that our testimony is true.
 (11–12)

-When abusive leaders discourage you, don’t be tempted to think there aren’t any good examples.
-There are many Demetriuses out there, each characterized by humility, godly discernment, and love.
+When abusive leaders like Diotrephes discourage you, don’t think there aren’t any good examples.
+There are also many Demetriuses out there, each characterized by humility, godly discernment, and love.
 Follow them as they follow Christ.